computational-psychology/computational-psychology-www/content/pages/index.rst

    :figwidth: 550
    :alt: Perceived contrast in Chubb et al. (1989) compared to variegated checkerboards.

-On 2nd December 2020 Yiqun Xiao sucessfully defended her Master thesis titled "Perceived Contrast in Variegated Checkerboards".
-In her work Yiqun studied perceived contrast in variegated checkerboards (left panel) and compared surround induction effects against classical findings such as the contrast-contrast phenomenon (right panel).
+We congratulate Yiqun Xiao!!
+She successfully defended her Master thesis titled "Perceived Contrast in Variegated Checkerboards".
+In her thesis she studied the contrast-contrast effect (Chubb, Sperling & Solomon, 1990) in variegated checkerboards (left image) and compared it to the original effect (right image).
-You can find the Abstract on our `Theses page <https://www.psyco.tu-berlin.de/theses.html#yiqun-xiao-perceived-contrast-in-variegated-checkerboards>`_ and the `full PDF here <files/theses/MasterThesis_YiqunXiao_2020.pdf>`_.
-We congratulate Yiqun for defending her work and wish her all the best.
+`Click here <https://www.psyco.tu-berlin.de/theses.html#yiqun-xiao-perceived-contrast-in-variegated-checkerboards>`_  if you want to find out more details about her work.

 ----